 Minimisation of reputational damage - Legal & PR expertise to minimise the effect of the breach on the insured’s reputation

 Notification of affected individuals - data subject services, including costs, to notify those affected by the breach.
 Includes credit monitoring services

 Investigation - consultancy to prepare for any investigation into the breach by regulators

 Excess - only payable once if it is necessary for a specialist to be appointed.
 If advice led then no excess is payable

 Resilience Improvements - costs to improve the resilience of your client's computer system following a claim

-Our Cyber cover includes an element of External Crime cover, however if your customer needs fuller protection they should consider our Commercial Crime cover.
+Our Cyber cover includes an element of External Crime cover, however if your customer needs wider protection they should consider our Commercial Crime cover.

 Contact your local trading office for more details.

 Protection for individuals and businesses from claims made against them.